efredericks/CloudAppsDev/_posts/7-APIs.md

 $ export FLASK_APP=main1.py
 $ python3 -m flask run

-... open a browser with http://localhost:5000
+... open a browser with http://localhost:5000 to see the results.
 ```

 > Notes: *Change main1 to main2 when going to the second example*, and your method of running Flask may be different (mine is mainly because I have several versions of Python installed on my machine)